gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 #### Adding Vertex Amplification to our shaders

 Usually when rendering objects to a texture we need to supply a pair of shaders: the vertex and fragment shaders.
-We might omit the fragment shader for certain scenarios (such as rendering to a depth buffer only), but let's keep it simple and assume both are present.
+Let's not focus on the fragment shader, as it normally will be the same for both eyes (unless you want to give the user headache).

 If you have done traditional, non-VR non-stereoscoping rendering, you know that you construct a virtual camera, position and orient it in the world and supply it to the vertex shader which in turn multiplies each vertex with the camera view and projection matrices to turn it from local space to clip space.
 If you made it this far in this article, I assume you have seen this in your shader language of choice: